csiglab/Arbitriologia/docs/dataguide/README.md

 # Ontology

-> Think about the ontological model of the Knowledge Base.
-- ¿Which type of entities?
+> Ontological Model for RD 1.0.
+> Notes on data sources, data gathering, processing, and storage.

 ## List of Entities
+>  ¿Which type of entities?

 - Public Services
 - Provinces